You can translate the document:

 Folder Structure

-• One folder per layer.
+• Have one folder per layer.

 • In complex projects, additional subfolders can be added to group related elements.